mkaspr/ilp-solver/README.md

 ## Implementation
 As previously mentioned, this ILP solver was implemented in Python using MPI.
-The general approach was toe create a Master process, which is in charge of issuing LP problems to Worker processes and updating the current best integer solution.
+The general approach was to create a Master process, which is in charge of issuing LP problems to Worker processes and updating the current best integer solution.
 Each Worker then solves the relaxed LP problem and notifies the Master of the results.
-If a non-integral solution was found, the worker will branch the LP problem on an non-integral value, send one branch back to the Master, and begins solving the other branch.
+If a non-integral solution was found, the worker will branch the LP problem on an non-integral value, send one branch back to the Master, and begin solving the other branch.
 A simplified diagram of class dependencies is shown below:

 ![Alt text](https://raw.github.com/mkaspr/ilp-solver/master/images/class_diagram.png)